hackersanddesigners/wiki2print/wiki/README.md

 ```
 To test that this script works, logout of your admin user and you will see a link to 'Request account'.
 Navigate to the link and attempt to create a test account.
 You should recieve an email at the test account's email address confirming that you have a pending request for an account.

-Log back in as your admin user, and navigate to:
+Log back in as your admin user and navigate to this link to **manage account requests**:
 ```
 YOUR-WIKI2PDF-DDMAIN/wiki/index.php?title=Special:ConfirmAccounts
 ```